XiaoSong-CPE/XiaoSong-CPE.github.io/docs/c-en.md

 ### Fragen

 - Why did the author choose "nettles" as the title of the story?
 What does it mean?
-  - Nettles" is the key symbol in which Mike and I hide from the heavy rain in the climax of the story, which represents the relationship between Mike and I, that is, a relationship can be kept with distance but should not be too close.
+  - "Nettles" is the key symbol in which Mike and I hide from the heavy rain in the climax of the story, which represents the relationship between Mike and I, that is, a relationship can be kept with distance but should not be too close.

 - What is the narrative structure of the story?
 How does the author start the story?
 Do you find this beginning interesting or strange?
 Why or why not?
   - Narrative structure of the story